MikeORed/random-tables-mcp/docs/guides-and-examples/templates.md

 # Template System Guide

-This guide provides instructions on how to use the template system to create complex tables that reference other tables.
+This guide provides instructions on how to use the template system to create complex tables that reference other tables and standalone templates.

 ## What are Templates?

-Templates allow you to create tables that reference other tables.
+Templates allow you to create tables that reference other tables or standalone templates that can be reused across multiple tables.
 This is useful for creating complex, nested random generation systems.
-For example, you might have a "Treasure" table that references an "Item" table and a "Currency" table.
+For example, you might have a "Treasure" table that references an "Item" table and a "Currency" table, or a standalone "NPC Description" template that can be used in multiple contexts.

 ## Template Syntax